Smooth approximations in PL geometry: Introduction, main theorems and corollaries

 \begin{thm}[\cite{le}] Let $Y\subset\C^n$ be a complex algebraic set and let $X$ be any holomorphically convex compact subset $X$ of a complex algebraic subset of $\C^m$.
 Then every holomorphic map $f:X\to Y$ can be uniformly approximated by complex Nash maps $g:X\to Y$. \end{thm} In \cite{bp} the authors provide a simpler proof of the previous statement based on strategies with a more geometric flavor.

 Our main results in this work (Theorems \ref{thm:main1} and~\ref{thm:main2}) are of a different nature.
-We show: if $Y\subset\R^n$ belongs to a wide class of triangulable sets including differentiable manifolds, polyhedra, semi\-algebraic sets, definable sets of an o-minimal structure and subanalytic sets, then $Y$ enjoys the following approximation property as target space: {\it Let $X\subset\R^m$ be any locally compact set.
-Then each continuous map $f:X\to Y$ can be approximated by arbitrarily close $\mscr{C}^r$ maps $g:X\to Y$ for either suitable positive integers $r$ or $r=\infty$, with respect to the strong $\mscr{C}^0$ topology of the space $\mscr{C}^0(X,Y)$}.
-When $Y$ is a locally compact polyhedron this approximation is always possible by mean of $\mscr{C}^\infty$ maps.
-Our proofs introduce new approximation strategies that make use of a variant of Zeeman's relative simplicial approximation theorem, a `shrink-widen' covering and approximation technique, and $\mscr{C}^r$ weak retractions.
+We show: if $Y\subset\R^n$ belongs to a wide class of triangulable sets including differentiable manifolds, polyhedra, semi\-algebraic sets, subanalytic sets and definable sets of an o-minimal structure, then $Y$ enjoys the following approximation property as target space: {\it Let $X\subset\R^m$ be any locally compact set.
+Then each continuous map $f:X\to Y$ can be approximated by arbitrarily close $\mscr{C}^r$ maps $g:X\to Y$ for either suitable positive integers $r$ or $r=\infty$, with respect to the strong $\mscr{C}^0$ topology of $\mscr{C}^0(X,Y)$}.
+As the set $\mscr{C}_*^0(X,Y)$ of proper maps between $X$ and $Y$ is an open subset of $\mscr{C}^0(X,Y)$ (see \cite[Ch.2., Thm.1.5]{hir3}), the above $\mscr{C}^r$ approximation property implies the `proper $\mscr{C}^r$ approximation target space property'.
+We will revisit the latter property when dealing with $C$-analytic sets in \S\ref{C} below.

+The preceding approximation by $\mscr{C}^r$ maps is always possible if $Y\subset\R^n$ is a $\mscr{C}^r$ submanifold with boundary (even if it has corners) or if $Y$ is a locally compact polyhedron.
+Our proofs introduce new approximation strategies that make use of a variant of the general simplicial approximation theorem, a `shrink-widen' covering and approximation technique and $\mscr{C}^r$ weak retractions.
+Our constructions provide also certain relative versions of the preceding approximation results, that is, results of the following form: {\em if in addition $X'\subset X$ is non-empty and $f|_{X'}$ is a $\mscr{C}^r$ map, there exist arbitrarily close $\mscr{C}^r$ maps $g:X\to Y$ to $f$ with respect to the strong $\mscr{C}^0$ topology of $\mscr{C}^0(X,Y)$ such that $g|_{X'}=f|_{X'}$}.
+Examples \ref{surp} show that we have to be quite restrictive with the hypotheses about $X'$ (even if $Y$ is as simple as a $\mscr{C}^r$ manifold with non-empty boundary).